-Written Submissions:
+Written Submissions: None.
 Submissions from the floor:

-That a Temporary Commercial Use Permit be issued to DA Architects & Planners for property at 8991 Charles Street to allow "Vehicle Rental, Convenience" limited to the storage of rental vehicles only with no associated buildings and no public access as a site specific additional use for a period of three years.
+PH20/2-1 It was moved and seconded That a Temporary Commercial Use Permit be issued to DA Architects & Planners for property at 8991 Charles Street to allow "Vehicle Rental, Convenience" limited to the storage of rental vehicles only with no associated buildings and no public access as a site specific additional use for a period of three years.